 Factors to consider before deciding to put up a travel agency business

-- Accreditation from recognized travel bodies.
-It is s highly recommended to become a member to specific groups as a travel agent.
-For example, those selling international travel packages with the International Air Transport Association authorized agent status.
+2. Accreditation from recognized travel bodies.
+To become a credible authorized travel agent, membership to certain groups is highly recommended.
+For example, those selling international travel packages with International Air Transport Association authorized agent status.

-- Identification of your target market.
-Would you want to start as a part-time travel agent who helps book air tickets for a small fee?
-Alternatively, maybe set up a small shop at a commercial arcade to accommodate a wider audience such as business travelers, government officials, or families?
+3. Identifying your target market.
+Would you want to start off as a part-time travel agent who helps book air tickets for a small fee?
+Or maybe set up a small shop at a commercial arcade to accommodate a wider audience such as business travelers, government officials or families?
 Do you want to expand on cruise travel, hotel bookings and provide all-around travel advice to inbound tourists who visit a local tourist attraction nearby?

-- Identification of your real competition.
-The presence of an established competition indicates such a market for travel agents exists.
-What you need to find out is whether your competitors cover all markets or established a niche for some reason (already profitable, lack of human resources to expand, and so on).
-Market research could uncover untapped target customers.
+4. Identifying your existing competition.
+The presence of an established competition indicates such market for travel agents exist.
+What you need to also find out is that whether your competition covers all market or simply established a niche for some reason (already profitable, lack of human resources to expand, etc).
+A market research could uncover untapped target customers.

-- Establishment of partnerships.
-Travel agents thrive even further with connections because the industry encompasses a wide range of clients.
-Airlines, hotels, package tour companies, and payment gateways would love to get a preferential option, so getting them on board would be a win-win situation; the airline receives a booking, you get a tidy margin, and travelers experience professional service that warrants return business in the future.
+5. Establishing partnerships.
+Travel agents thrive even further with partnerships because the industry encompasses a wide range of clients.
+Airlines, hotels, package tour companies and payment gateways would love to get preferential option, so getting them on board would be a win-win situation; the airline gets a booking, you get a tidy margin and travelers experience professional service that warrant return business in the future.

 It can be a challenging space to be in, but with proper market research and out of the box thinking to address current trends, your travel agency can thrive in this vastly innovative tourism space.

-- Capital outlay.
-Initial investment costs for a low-key travel agency are between P50,000 to P100,000, which will cover licensing and paper works, office equipment and space rentals, and utilities.
-More significant operations such as a corporation or partnership that requires more staff, larger operating space, and more clients will have an initial capital investment of at least P500,000.
+Initial investment costs for a low-key travel agency is between P50,000 to P100,000 which will cover licensing and paper works, office equipment and space rentals and utilities.
+Bigger operations such as a corporation or partnership that requires more staff, larger operating space and more clients will have an initial capital investment of at least P500,000.

-A reservation fee is required for a certain number of days to allow your business to prepare the necessary documents, such as articles of incorporation and notarized bank certificates of deposit.
+A reservation fee is required for a certain number of days to allow your business to prepare the required documents such as articles of incorporation and notarized bank certificates of deposit.

-Once you have a copy of SEC registration, go to the city or local business licensing office and secure Mayor’s Permit.
+Once you have copy of SEC registration, go to the city or municipal business licensing office and secure Mayor’s Permit.

-IATA or non-IATA agents – travel agencies can either apply to be accredited by the International Air Transport Association (IATA), the international regulating body for airlines, passenger sales agents, and cargo agents.
-Being an accredited agent allows them to sell international and domestic tickets on behalf of the airlines.
-They are also entitled to do rebooking, re-issuance, or revalidation of tickets issued, or cause the endorsement to other airlines in case needed.
+IATA or non-IATA agents – travel agencies can either apply to be accredited by the International Air Transport Association (IATA), the international regulating body for airlines, passenger sales agents and cargo agents.
+Being an accredited agent allows them to sell international and/or domestic tickets on behalf of the airlines.
+They are also allowed to do rebooking, reissuance, or revalidation of tickets issued, or cause the endorsement to other airlines in case needed.

-Non-IATA agents are not authorized to issue tickets and need to buy from an accredited agent or directly from the airline.
+Non-IATA agent are not authorized to issue tickets and need to buy from an accredited agent or directly from the airline.

 Click here to apply for IATA accreditation, and select “Philippines” from the drop-down menu for appropriate document and procedure.

-Space comes at a premium, but travel agency offices need not be huge, as long as staff can attend to the needs of customers in a well-organized office layout.
-A home-based travel agency may only need a minimum of 10 to 15 sq meter space for a couple of staff and machines.
+Space comes at a premium but travel agency offices need not be huge, as long as staff can attend to the needs of customers in a well-organized office layout.
+Home-based travel agency may only need a minimum of 10 to 15 sq meter space for a couple of staff, and machines.
 Commercial spaces typically measuring between 60 to 200 sq meter space and located at high foot traffic areas can accommodate walk-in clients.

-Some customers prefer less engaging inquiries by using mobile messaging such as Whatsapp, FB messenger, or Viber, so getting an office-use mobile device should address such types of queries.
+Some customers prefer less engaging enquiries by using mobile messaging such as Whatsapp, FB messenger or Viber so getting an office-use mobile device should address such types of inquiries.

-The heart of the air ticket booking system lies in the airline reservations system that incorporates airline schedules, fare tariffs, passenger reservations, and ticket records.
-Popular ones include Amadeus, Travelport, Sabre, and Shares.
+The heart of air ticket booking system lies in the airline reservations system that incorporate airline schedules, fare tariffs, passenger reservations and ticket records.
+Popular ones include Amadeus, Travelport, Sabre and Shares.

-For startups, you can develop a simple travel agency operation with essential services — sourcing your booking online through the Internet.
+For startups, you can develop a simple travel agency operation with basic services — sourcing your booking online through the Internet.

-It is easy to train staff to perform reservation tasks, but it helps to hire tourism graduates who have exposure to the computer reservation system.
-For more seamless operations, hiring for personnel with previous hands-on experience in another travel agency is the way to go.
+It is easy to train staff to perform reservation tasks, but it helps to hire tourism graduates who have exposure to computer reservation system.
+For more seamless operations, hiring for staff with previous hands-on experience in another travel agency is the way to go.

 Marketing and advertising.

 There are many ways to promote a travel agency business.
 First off, it pays off in the long term to have a notable brand presence, from brand name to brand logo.
-It can be promoted offline through signage outside of the shop, mall directory, or local newspaper’s travel section — exposure to local festivals and activities that attract tourists, such as sponsoring a booth.
+It can be promoted offline through signage outside of the shop, mall directory or local newspaper’s travel section.
+Exposure on local festivals and activities that attract tourists such as sponsoring a booth.

-Your agency should also be represented at travel expos and tourism activities to be able to meet like-minded people target not only customers but also potential partners and vendors.
-For example, if you are a travel agency with an office located close to beach resorts, you should reach out to these businesses for partnership — you promote their business, and they refer other clients to you.
+Your agency should also be represented at travel expos and tourism activities to be able to meet like-minded people not only target customers, but also potential partners and vendors.
+For example, if you are a travel agency whose office is located close to beach resorts, you should reach out to these businesses for partnership — you promote their business and they refer other clients to you.

-Putting your travel agency business online makes it cheaper and cost-effective as it’s not only measurable; it’s also targeted.
-Your company website’s features include travel destinations, tour packages, air ticket promos, and travel blog for the information of interested travelers.
-It is crucial to have as comprehensive information as possible.
-Not only will it be helpful to your potential customers, it also saves time answering questions through your receptionist on a call or travel agent during a walk-in visit.
+Putting your travel agency business online makes it cheaper and cost-effective as it’s not only measurable, it’s also targeted.
+Your company website’s features include travel destinations, tour packages, air ticket promos and travel blog for the information of interested travelers.
+It is important to have as comprehensive information as possible.
+Not only will it be helpful to your potential customers, it also saves time answering questions through your receptionist on a call or travel agents during a walk-in visit.

-You can advertise on Google AdWords and Facebook Business, both of which have abundant targeting options that allow you to customize your audience according to your preferences.
+You can advertise on Google AdWords and Facebook Business, both of which has rich targeting options that allow you to customize your audience according to your preferences.

-Your business can establish social media presence, with Facebook page to promote tour packages and attract engagement, Twitter to answer travel inquiries, or expand your website’s latest blog update.
+Your business can establish social media presence, with Facebook page to promote tour packages and attract engagement, Twitter to answer travel enquiries or promote your website’s latest blog update.
 Instagram will also feature photos of travel destinations.

 The best advertising, though, can come from your happy customers built off the excellent customer service and competitive rates.

-Deciding on what is popular and profitable travel destinations boils down to the customer profile you have researched.
-They can be young couples, families with young children, retired senior citizens, business travelers, corporate travelers, or backpackers who have varying lifestyles, tastes, and travel interests.
+Deciding on what are popular and profitable travel destinations boils down to the customer profile you have researched.
+They can be young couples, families with young children, retired senior citizens, business travelers, corporate travelers or backpackers who have varying lifestyles, tastes and travel interests.

-As destinations vary, your agency must have a database of hotels, a schedule of air flights, a list of tourist attractions, beaches, insurance options, and other information customers might be looking for.
+As destinations vary, your agency must have a database of hotels, schedule of air flights, list of tourist attractions, beaches, insurance options and other information customers might be looking for.

 Be prepared with options for customers to choose from.
-For example, a family of four wish to get a quote for a four-day stay in Bohol, several package tours complete with itinerary, hotel accommodations, and flights should be presented on the fly for them to choose from.
-Others might look at flyers of travel packages to influence their decision, so preparing a few options per destination can help them make prompt decisions.
+For example, a family of four wish to get a quote for a four-day stay in Bohol, a number of package tours complete with itinerary, hotel accommodations and flights should be presented on the fly for them to choose from.
+Others might just look at flyers of travel package to influence their decision so preparing a few options per destination can help them make prompt decisions.

-As many customers mull over price, length of travel and other factors don’t expect all of them to make immediate decisions.
+As many customers mull over price, length of travel and other factors, don’t expect all of them to make immediate decision.
 Having those pamphlets available will be handy.

 Managing your partners.

-Budget-conscious clients often are attracted to promo packages, but this also depends on their availability to travel and the type of experience they want to try.
-So your decision should be based on the client’s convenience, along with affordability and, of course, profitability.
+Budget conscious clients often are attracted to promo packages, but this also depends on their availability to travel and type of experience they want to try.
+So your decision should be based on client’s convenience, along with affordability and, of course profitability.

-You don’t want to get carried away with low-cost travel options from a partner with a tainted reputation.
-A right travel agency’s reputation goes a long way, so only deal with reputable and experienced business partners, even if it comes at a premium price.
+You don’t want to get carried away with low-cost travel options from a partner with tainted reputation.
+A good travel agency’s reputation goes a long way, so only deal with reputable and experienced business partners, even if it comes at a premium price.

 Creating a profile of clients.

-Based on the early turnout of customers, you might be able to establish a profile that outlines the type of clients you had, along with their travel preferences, services they availed, months they traveled, and destinations they chose.
+Based on early turnout of customers, you might be able to establish a profile which outlines the type of clients you had, along with their travel preferences, services they availed, months they traveled and destinations they chose.

 A customer relationship management system will help manage your customers as you gather information about them.
 Using email marketing, you can send them promotional items that are relevant to their past choices.

 Was it a year since your family customer who made a trip to Palawan traveled?
-Why not introduce a similar experience (Bohol or Cebu) but on a different destination, with a price lower than their previous package?
-This upselling effort is possible if you have a comprehensive record of their past trips, their preferences, budgets, and restrictions if any.
+Why not introduce a similar experience (Bohol or Cebu) but on a different destination, with price lower than their previous package?
+This is possible if you have a comprehensive record of their past trips, their preferences, budgets, and restrictions, if any.

 You also take note of seasonal travelers, such as a city school delegation often travels to Palarong Pambansa in April, or a religious group makes a pilgrimage the Holy Land in December.
 You can then offer them discounts for group travel.